Upside Down (book): Education

 Galeano begins his analysis with the students, and eventually looks at the role of teachers in the classroom.
 Finally he moves to the employment industry, analyzing the lessons learned from commercialism and from the general society.
 He divides the students into social class based on familial economic standings and sees the futures of students based on these economic standings as being pre-set.
 Poor kids are disrespected for being poor, rich kids are respected for being rich, and rich and poor kids end up in the same position as their parents.
+Further distinguishing between the social classes, he explains that rich children in Latin America never experience the city they live in; they live in a sheltered, private, improved version of it.
+Galeano claims that these children see their own societies "as a threat," and therefore are "stripped of cultural identity".
 Poor children, on the other hand, are "dodging real bullets" and "little slaves in the family economy of in the informal sector of the global economy".
 In Latin American society, poor children are seen as potential disasters after they are victimized in child labor, the sex trade and sweat shop labor.
 Galeano demonstrates that the current system of "education" locks poor children in their social space in ways that often cause additional social grief.
 Galeano shares the personal story of a street kid who looks to drugs to rid himself of all the problems he faces in his daily life of poverty.
 Meanwhile, the children that lie somewhere between rich and poor taught the "fear of living, fear of falling, fear of losing your job, your car, your home, your possessions, fear of never having what you ought to have in order to be".
 Teachers, after the redistribution of jobs so that jobs are now almost all temporary, have had to accept that teaching "does not pay".
 Galeano points out that it is counterintuitive to be financially unappreciative of those who are greatly involved in forming the next generation of workers and citizens.